brandur/sorg/content/drafts/postgres-atomicity.md

 article will examine how exactly Postgres' atomicity works, and showcase some of the code that powers it.

-A few words of warning: Postgres is under active development, and these code snippets will become less accurate as time marches on.
-It's also worth noting that Postgres is a tremendously complex beast and I'm glossing over quite a few details for the purposes of digestibility.
+A few words of warning: Postgres is a moving target under active development.
+The code snippets here are accurate today, but will be less so as time marches on.
+Also, Postgres is a tremendously complex machine.
+I'm glossing over quite a few details for the purposes of digestibility.
-If I didn't, this article would be about a thousand pages long.
+If I didn't, this article would be about a hundred pages long.

 ## Managing concurrent access (#mvcc)